 The preparation of consolidated financial statements in conformity with generally accepted accounting principles in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The Company has identified ten areas where it believes estimates are particularly critical to the financial statements.
-The Company makes estimates and assumptions to the selection of valuation techniques and determination of assumptions used in fair value measurements, the determination and periodic reassessment of the unguaranteed residual value for finance leases and operating leases, the determination and reassessment of insurance policy liabilities and deferred policy acquisition costs, the determination of the allowance for credit losses (including the allowance for off-balance sheet credit exposures), the recognition and measurement of impairment of long-lived assets, the recognition and measurement of investment in securities, the determination of the valuation allowance for deferred tax assets and the evaluation of tax positions, the assessment and measurement of effectiveness in hedging relationship using derivative financial instruments, the determination of benefit obligation and net periodic pension cost and the recognition and measurement of impairment of goodwill and indefinite-lived intangible assets.
+The Company makes estimates and assumptions to the selection of valuation techniques and determination of assumptions used in fair value measurements, the determination and periodic reassessment of the unguaranteed residual value for finance leases and operating leases, the determination and reassessment of insurance policy liabilities and deferred policy acquisition costs, the determination of the allowance for off-balance sheet credit exposures), the recognition and measurement of impairment of long-lived assets, the recognition and measurement of investment in securities, the determination of the valuation allowance for deferred tax assets and the evaluation of tax positions, the assessment and measurement of effectiveness in hedging relationship using derivative financial instruments, the determination of benefit obligation and net periodic pension cost and the recognition and measurement of impairment of impairment of impairment of periodic pension cost and the recognition and measurement of impairment of material sets.

-We carefully considered the future outlook regarding the spread of the COVID-19 etc. As of March 31, 2022, there was no significant impact on our accounting estimates.
-However, the outlook for future outbreaks of COVID-19 etc. and the resulting global economic slowdown is uncertain and it may change rapidly.
-Therefore our accounting assumptions and estimates may change over time.
+We carefully considered the future outlook regarding the spread of the COVID-19 etc. As of March 31, 2023, there was no significant impact on our accounting estimates.
+However, projections of unexpected events such as future outbreaks of infectious diseases, as well as sudden global economic changes due to such events are uncertain and may change rapidly.
+Therefore, our accounting assumptions and estimates may change over time.

-2. Changes in Significant Basis of Preparation of Consolidated Financial Statements

-(1) Changes in Scope of Consolidation and Application of the Equity Method
+- 2. Changes in Significant Basis of Preparation of Consolidated Financial Statements - (1) Changes in Scope of Consolidation and Application of the Equity Method